rsksmart/devportal-1.0/content/rsk-devportal/solutions/envio.md

 Indexing can be a rollercoaster, especially for more complex use cases.
 Our engineers are available to help you with your data availability needs.

-For any technical queries or issues feel free to reach us at <span style="text-decoration:underline;">hello@envio.dev</span>.
+For any technical queries or issues feel free to reach us at [hello@envio.dev](mailto:hello@envio.dev).

 ## Resources